ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 </html>
 ```

 This file `layout.html` defines a template for every page of your web application.
 The sections labelled `{% block title %}{% endblock %}` and `{% block content %}{% endblock %}` are places that you'll put either a title, or some content.

+* Strictly speaking, the `{% block title %}{% endblock %}` and `{% block content %}{% endblock %}` parts are not HTML; they
+come from a templating system called Jinja2.
+* Most frameworks for building web applications have some way to combine
+code with HTML; in the Flask web app framework, that method is Jinja2.
+* That's all you really need to know about Jinja2 for now, but if you are curious to learn more, there is documentation here: [http://jinja.pocoo.org/](http://jinja.pocoo.org/).

 Now you can define the templates for the rest of the pages in your web application.
 Let's make a web application with three pages: one that converts fahrenheit to celsius, another than converts celsius to fahrenheit, and a third that
 converts miles to kilometers.